oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     ![](images/em-navig2.png "em-navig2")

-    Under the "Target Subscription" tab in the Fleet Maintenance Hub, follow these steps:
+    In the Fleet Maintenance Hub, under the "Target Subscription" tab in Tile 1, follow these steps:

     - Click on the ***Subscribe*** button.
-    - Select filter 19 under Release.
+    - Select filter ***19*** under Release.
     - From the dropdown, select the goldimage - ***19cDB-Linux-x64-APPS***.
     - From the list of databases, select ***sales.subnet.vcn.oraclevcn.com***.
     - Click on ***Subscribe*** at the top right corner.